 - Make sure the pictures, links, messages are chosen with care.
 The moment you move from face-to-face to phone to hand written to social shout-outs.
-The more layers of interactions abstracted, more the layers of misunderstanding possible.
+The more layers of interactions abstracted, more the layers of possible misunderstanding.

 Say what you mean, mean what you say but be lest assured that you don’t quite control what others hear, interpret and use it later pointing back at you.

-Tough there are enough and more running on your mind as you start preparing for your interviews.
+Though there are enough and more running on your mind as you start preparing for your interviews.
 Let me take a step back and ask you tons of questions.
-Answer them for yourself, noone else – this will prepare you mentally.
+Answer them for yourself, no one else – this will prepare you mentally.